 Neurobiological and sociocultural causes of depression

 The serotonin and noradrenalin neurotransmitters perform an important task in the transmission of nerve impulses.
-During depression, there is an alteration of the metabolism due to the fact that the brain does not produce enough serotonin and norepinephrine.
+Depression alters the metabolism due to the fact that the brain does not produce enough serotonin and norepinephrine.

-This produces a strong stimulation of the nerves, sudden mood swings, and other common symptoms produced by depression.
+This produces a strong stimulation of the nerves, sudden mood swings, and other common symptoms.

-The human mind is a very complex element that is influenced by many external factors.
-Several psychological theories have established that there are certain basic psychological needs that must be met in order to have a balanced state of mind.
+The human mind is a very complex element that is affected by many external factors.
+Several psychological theories have established that there are certain basic psychological needs that must be met to have a balanced mood.

 Some of these basic needs are a good social environment (partner, family, and friends), safety (protected life, economical stability, a house), and vital objectives (work, career, developed activities).

-If the individual lacks one of these basic needs for a long period of time or is suddenly deprived of one of them, our mind can lose its balance, which can result in depression.
+If we lack one of these basic needs for a long period of time our mind can lose its balance, resulting in depression.

-Depression can be treated with medication or psychotherapy.
+It can be treated with medication or psychotherapy.
 Both of these treatments are frequently combined.
-Anti-depressant medicines are prescribed to treat hormonal metabolic disorders.
+Doctors prescribe anti-depressant medicines to treat hormonal metabolic disorders.

 Due to their limited side effects, it is common to prescribe selective serotonin reuptake inhibitors (SSRI).
 The specific problems of each person can be treated through a psychotherapeutic treatment.